 10. Ryan Shawcross

-Ryan Shawcross came through the youth ranks at Manchester United, but didn’t feature for them before moving to Stoke on loan in 2007, joining permanently a year later and going on to make more than 400 appearances for the club.
+Ryan Shawcross came through the youth ranks at Manchester United, but didn’t feature for them before moving to Stoke on loan in 2007.
+He joined permanently a year later and went on to make more than 450 appearances for the club.

 Shawcross was handed the captaincy by manager Tony Pulis ahead of the 2010–11 season.
 With Faye drifting out of the team, Robert Huth became Shawcross’s defensive partner and the team reached the 2011 FA Cup Final, finishing runners-up to Manchester City.